fi-lees/tidy_tuesday/TT_2021_W44_Ultra_Trail_Running/README.md

 <img src="README_files/figure-html/age_chart_2-1.png" title="Ordered dot plot showing the number of runners who finished in each hour, by age group.
 Each dot represents one runner.
 The dots are ordered according to the runner's finishing position within each hour, with those who finished first shown at the bottom of each dotted bar." alt="Ordered dot plot showing the number of runners who finished in each hour, by age group.
 Each dot represents one runner.
 The dots are ordered according to the runner's finishing position within each hour, with those who finished first shown at the bottom of each dotted bar." width="100%" style="display: block; margin: auto;" />

-In the end, I decided it would be more useful to retain the gender groupings and plot the finish hour data against the runner's age (a more conventional scatter plot).
+In the end, I decided it would be more useful to retain the gender groupings and plot the finish hour data against the runner's age (a more conventional strip plot).
 This makes it easier to see the age range of runners who finished in each hour.
 It has the added benefit of retaining the runner's gender information.
-Placed along side the gender chart I created above, I think this tells a more interesting story about the runners who finished in each hour.
+Placed along side the gender chart created above, I think this tells a more interesting story about the runners who finished in each hour.
 For example, you can see that everyone who finished by hour 24 was under 60 years of age.

 ```r